 result of which the sites was closed to the public

 in 2009, and to my knowledge, has not reopened.
+Many

-the archaeological museum of Nola.
+archaeological museum of Nola.

 This morning I noticed in the small coffee bar near my house that what I would have always considered “Christmas stockings” have just been put up as decorations.
 Then, I remembered that in these parts—indeed, in most of Italy—gift-giving time is far from over.